-The Restructuring Bonds are consolidated on LIPA's financial statements; however, they are not direct obligations of LIPA.
-The Restructuring Bonds are also not a debt, and do not constitute a pledge of the faith and credit or taxing power, of the State or of any county, municipality, or any other political subdivision, agency, or instrumentality of the State other than the UDSA.
+The Restructuring Bonds are included on LIPA's financial statements; however, they are not direct obligations of LIPA.
+The Restructuring Bonds are also not a debt, and do not constitute a pledge of the faith and credit or taxing power of the State or of any county, municipality, or any other political subdivision, agency, or instrumentality of the State other than the UDSA.

-Each Restructuring Property (2013, 2015, 2016A, 2016B, and 2017) secures only their respective Restructuring Bonds.
-In each restructuring transaction, LIPA used the net proceeds from the sale of the Restructuring Property to retire debt and other obligations of LIPA, producing net present value savings to LIPA's utility customers.
+Each Restructuring Property (2013, 2015, 2016A, 2016B, 2017 and 2022) secures only their respective Restructuring Bonds.
+In each restructuring transaction, LIPA used the net proceeds from the sale of the Restructuring Property to refund debt and other obligations of LIPA or to fund resiliency investments, producing net present value savings to LIPA's utility customers.